2 guards at ICE jail die after contracting coronavirus

 He woke at about 1 a.m.
 Saturday and was talking to his wife and grandchildren.
 About 1:45, according to his widow, he started praying.
 Shortly afterward, he gave a single cough, then stopped breathing, she said.

-A nurse practitioner, Margarette Lenard, tried to resuscitate him until the paramedics arrived but was unsuccessful.
+Margarette Lenard, who is a nurse practitioner, tried to resuscitate him until the paramedics arrived but was unsuccessful.

 Joyce Johnson, the mother of Stanton Johnson, said he died Tuesday.
 He initially started to have a fever and other symptoms last week, she said.